AdguardTeam/AdguardBrowserExtension/README.md

 #### Building the beta and release versions

-Before building release you should manualy download resources: filters and public suffix list.
-To do this run command:
+Before building the release version, you should manually download necessary resources: filters and public suffix list.

 ```
   yarn resources